What is the Telephone Campaign?

 All alumnae are lifelong members of the College.
 The Telephone Campaign helps to keep that connection alive and we know many alumnae value the opportunity to speak to current students and find out more about the life of the College today.

 True to the founding principles of the College, nearly 70% of our students are from state schools and nearly all of them require some level of additional financial support.
-The 2020 intake will see 75% from UK state schools.
 In order to make sure none of our students miss out on the opportunities available to them while they’re in Cambridge, we must ask alumnae for their support.
 The Telephone Campaign supports our primary fundraising activity, allowing us to offer increased student financial support to those who need it the most.

 How is my gift used by the College?